 |

-Out west, take in Kelvingrove Park and its renovated museum, Glasgow Uni (including the excellent Hunterian Museum & Art Gallery)
+Out west, take in the lovely Kelvingrove Park and its renovated museum, Glasgow Uni (including the excellent Hunterian Museum & Art Gallery)

-and the lovely Botanic Gardens.
-Also peruse the renovated dockside area, with its Science Centre and Tall Ship across the way.
+and Botanic Gardens.
+Also peruse the renovated dockside area, with its Science Centre and restored Victorian Tall Ship just across the way.

 |